osepro/MobileFlashcards/README.md

 # Mobile Flash Cards

-Flash card readme application
+Flash card Mobile application that allows users to study collections of flashcards.

 # Getting Started

-Make sure you are able to open a command prompt/terminal.
+Make sure you are able to open a command prompt on Windows or Terminal on Mac.

 ## Installing